rj-price/eda_dashboard/README.md

 Initial dashboard can plot barcharts or scatterplots based on any of the column headers, selected through the dropdown menus.

+Include:
+- How to change theme
+- How to download plots

 <br>

 ---